XTQA: Span-Level Explanations of the Textbook Question Answering: Experiments

 \subsection{Datasets and Evaluations}

-We use the accuracy to evaluate XTQA on the TQA dataset \citep{kembhavi2017you} that consists of $1,076$ lessons with $78,338$ sentences and $3,455$ diagrams (including very few natural images).
-The lessons are obtained from the Physical Science, Life Science and Earth Science textbooks of the middle school on-line curricula.
-The TQA dataset is split into a training set with $666$ lessons and $15,154$ questions, a validation dataset with $200$ lessons and $5,309$ questions, and a test set with $210$ lessons and $5,797$ questions.
-Among of the total $26,260$ questions, $12,567$ of them have an accompanying diagram.
+Currently, there exist two TQA datasets including CK12-QA \cite{kembhavi2017you} and AI2D \cite{kembhavi2016diagram}.
+Most of the previous works \cite{li2018textbook, kim2019textbook, HauriletAS18} are only evaluated on CK12-QA except ISAAQ \cite{gomez2020isaaq}.
+Due to the lack of multi-modal contexts of AI2D, XTQA can not be applicable to this dataset to extract explanations.
+We will explore how to generate explanations only given questions and diagrams in the future.
+Following the previous works, we evaluate XTQA on CK12-QA \citep{kembhavi2017you} that consists of $1,076$ lessons with $78,338$ sentences and $3,455$ diagrams.
+The lessons are obtained from the \emph{physical science}, \emph{life science} and \emph{earth science} textbooks of the middle school on-line curricula.
+The dataset is split into a training set with $666$ lessons and $15,154$ questions, a validation dataset with $200$ lessons and $5,309$ questions, and a test set with $210$ lessons and $5,797$ questions.
+Among the total $26,260$ questions, $12,567$ of them have an accompanying diagram.
 There are four candidate answers for each diagram question.
-The non-diagram questions can be classified into two categories: True/False (T/F) with two candidate answers and Multiple Choice (MC) with two to seven candidate answers.
+The non-diagram questions can be classified into two categories: True/False (T/F) with two candidate answers and Multiple Choice (MC) with four to seven candidate answers.

+To estimate the results of span-level explanations, we employ the mean Intersection over Union (mIoU) that is always used in object detection \cite{zhao2019object} and segmentation \cite{zhu2019improving} as metrics.
+The TQA accuracy is obtained by checking whether the prediction is the same as the ground truth.